pollinoco/hmt_generator/README.md

 And will copy the "has\_and\_belongs\_to\_many :model" into both models (near the top of the models)

-This process is reversible (with ``rails destroy habtm model1 model2``).
+This process is reversible (with ``rails destroy htm model1 model2``).

 ## Potential Caveats

 * Namespaced models should work (tested in form ``admin/post``).
-This will generate more verbose habtm lines in the model, with explicit table names and key names
+This will generate more verbose htm lines in the model, with explicit table names and key names
 * Default: adds unique-constraint on index.
 I find this most useful for most situations.
 Just remove that from the generated migration before rake db:migrate.